-An emergency fund, also known as a rainy day fund, is the money you save for those unforeseen circumstances you run into in life.
-Your budget is made up of this everyday expenses like groceries, housing, cars etc. Your emergency fund is money for those things you don’t anticipate in your budget.
-So when something goes wrong that requires you breaking out the checkbook, and it will, you need to have money somewhere that you can easily access to cover those unexpected expenses.
+Also known as a rainy day fund, an emergency fund is the money you save for those unforeseen circumstances you run into in life.
+Your budget is made up of everyday expenses like groceries, housing, cars, etc. While your emergency fund is money for those things you don’t anticipate in your budget.
+So when something goes wrong that requires you to break out the checkbook—and it will—you need to have money somewhere that you can easily access that keeps those unexpected expenses from breaking your budget.

 This is NOT money you tie up in an investment.
-You’ve got to keep it fluid and available.
+You need to keep it fluid and available.
 You don’t want to count on credit cards or debt to get you through when your car breaks down or the air conditioning goes out in the middle of August.
-That’s why have a cash stash to cover these is vital to your financial health.
+That’s why having a cash stash to cover these is vital to your financial health.

 Getting caught up in the exact dollar amount isn’t the most important factor.
 The key is just establishing the reserves for those unpredictable moments and making sure it’s enough to keep you from borrowing money as a quick fix.
 Without it, you’ll undoubtedly end up in debt and debt is just a crutch for those that don’t know how to budget.
 If you budget properly and are always putting money back into a cash position, you should be able to handle almost everything life throws at you.